TheLorkus/splinterlands-tools/docs/brawl_cli.md

   - Add the guild to `public.tracked_guilds` and set `enabled = true`.
 - "Brawl refresh failed" in the UI or CLI errors:
   - Confirm `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` are set.
-  - Verify the Supabase project contains the brawl tables.
+  - Verify the database contains the brawl tables.
 - No rows ingested:
   - Check if the guild has recent brawl records in Splinterlands.